joosthof/swb-gif-generator/README.md

 3. Run the following command: `./swb.exe`
 4. The program will print all line colors found in your saves.
 Add these colors (with line names) to the `color_to_name` section in `config.json`.
 And edit any other setting you'd like.
 5. When finished, simply **run the command again (`./swb.exe`)** to generate the GIF.

+---

+# For MacOS users:

+---

+## 📦 Step 1 — Install Python
+**Note:** If you already have Python **3.10.6+** installed, you can skip this step.

+1. Go to the official Python website: https://www.python.org/downloads/macos/ and download the latest macOS installer (`.pkg`).
+2. Open the downloaded `.pkg` file and follow the installation steps.
+3. After installation, open **Terminal** and verify Python by running: ```bash python3 --version```

+---

+## ⚙️ Step 2 — Save your games as JSON files

+1. Click **Load/Save** in SubwayBuilder.
+2. Click **Export Current Game**.
+3. Choose **Legacy JSON (.json)** and save the file.

+---

+## 📥 Step 3 — Download the Source Code

+1. Download the latest version of the project from https://github.com/joosthof/swb-gif-generator
+2. Extract the downloaded `.zip` file to any folder on your Mac.
+3. Open Terminal and navigate to the extracted project folder: ```bash cd /path/to/SubwayBuilder-GIF-Generator```
+4. Install Python dependencies by running **requirements.txt** with ```pip3 install -r requirements.txt```
+   **Note:** If you get a permission error, run ```pip3 install --user -r requirements.txt``` instead.

+---

+## 🖥️ Step 4 — Running the Source Code
+1. Open `config.json` in any text editor (Notepad is fine).
+Then, set the save folder variable to the location of your JSON files.
+2. Open the folder where the source code is located and run open **Terminal**
+3. Run the command ```python extract_colors.py```.
+4. The program will print all line colors found in your saves.
+Add these colors (with line names) to the `color_to_name` section in `config.json`.
+And edit any other setting you'd like.
+5. Run the following command: `python swb.py` to generate the GIF